-The State Transportation Improvement Program (STIP) provides funding for a number of transportation projects around the State.
+The State Transportation Improvement Program (STIP) provides funding for transportation projects around the State.
 As the Regional Transportation Planning Agency (RTPA) for the Bay Area, the Metropolitan Transportation Commission (MTC) is responsible for developing regional STIP project priorities for the nine counties of the Bay Area.

-The Regional Transportation Improvement Program (RTIP) is the region's proposal to the State for STIP funding, and is due to the California Transportation Commission (CTC) by December 15, 2015.
-The 2016 STIP will include programming for the five fiscal years from 2016-17 through 2020-21.
+The Regional Transportation Improvement Program (RTIP) is the region's proposal to the State for STIP funding, and is due to the California Transportation Commission (CTC) by December 15, 2019.
+The 2020 STIP will include programming for the five fiscal years from 2020-21 through 2024-25.

-2016 RTIP Development
+2020 RTIP Development

-The following principles will frame the development of MTC's 2016 RTIP, the region's contribution to the 2016 STIP.
+The following principles will frame the development of MTC's 2020 RTIP, the region's contribution to the 2020 STIP.

-- MTC will work with CTC staff, CMAs, transit operators, Caltrans, and project sponsors to prepare the 2016 STIP. - Investments made in the RTIP must carry out the objectives of the Regional Transportation Plan (RTP), and be consistent with its improvements and programs. - MTC may choose to consult with counties to consider programming a portion of their RTIP shares for projects that meets a regional objective. - MTC will continue to work with CMAs, transit operators, Caltrans and project sponsors to aggressively seek project delivery solutions.
+- MTC will work with CTC staff, each Congestion Management Agency and Countywide Transportation Planning Agency, collectively known as the Bay Area County Transportation Agencies (CTAs), transit operators, Caltrans, and project sponsors to prepare the 2020 STIP. - Investments made in the RTIP must carry out the objectives of the Regional Transportation Plan (RTP)/Sustainable Communities Strategy (SCS), and be consistent with its improvements and programs. - MTC may choose to consult with counties to consider programming a portion of their RTIP shares for projects that meet a regional objective. - MTC will continue to work with CTAs, transit operators, Caltrans and project sponsors to aggressively seek project delivery solutions.
 Through the use of AB 3090 authority, GARVEE financing, and federal, regional, and local funds and funding exchanges, MTC will work with its transportation partners to deliver projects in the region. - Each county's project list must be constrained within the county share limits unless arrangements have been made with other counties to aggregate the county share targets.
 MTC continues to support aggregation of county share targets to deliver ready-to-go projects in the region.
-CMAs that submit a list that exceeds their county share must identify and prioritize those projects that exceed the county share target.
+CTAs that submit a list that exceeds their county share must identify and prioritize those projects that exceed the county share target.